The elementary school curriculum requires significant involvement from learning coaches.

-In grades K-5, students are enrolled in traditional math, science, language arts/English and social studies courses for every grade.
-In addition, they are encouraged to learn in other courses such as foreign languages, art, music and physical education to develop creative, cognitive and cultural skills.
-Our required, virtual Live Lessons engage students during topical sessions and are catered to each subject the teacher instructs.
+In grades K-5, students are enrolled in traditional math, science, language arts/English social studies, art, music and physical education courses for every grade.
+In addition, they are encouraged to learn in other courses, such as foreign languages, to develop creative, cognitive and cultural skills.
+Our required, virtual live classrooms engage students during topical sessions and are catered to each subject the teacher instructs.
 Having one certified teacher for several of your child’s courses allows for individualized assistance and personalized learning.
 If a student misses a lesson, he or she can watch recorded videos to study or relearn a topic.

 See our full list of courses here.